FlyingSamson/SpaceMouseTool/README.md

 ---
 The plugin should work on Mac OSX, Linux, and Windows.
 I successfully tested it on
 * Mac OSX 10.13.6 (High Sierra),
-* Ubuntu 16.04 (Xenial)
+* Ubuntu 16.04 (Xenial),
-* Ubuntu 18.04 (Bionic)
+* Ubuntu 18.04 (Bionic), and
 * Window 10 Pro

-If desired I could also provide libs for Arm Architektures such as present in the Raspberry Pi B, 2B, and 3B.
+If desired I could also provide libs for ARM architektures such as used by the Raspberry Pi B, 2B, and 3B.

 Installation
 ---
 ### Prerequirements
 #### Mac OSX / Windows
 You need to have the 3Dconnexion drivers installed and running to use the plugin.
-Those can be found on their [website](https://www.3dconnexion.de/service/drivers.html)
+Those can be found on their [website](https://www.3dconnexion.de/service/drivers.html).
 #### Linux
 You need to have the [spacenavd daemon](http://spacenav.sourceforge.net) installed and running to use the plugin.
 On Ubuntu, e.g., you can install it using aptget via the command
 ```